fuseio/fuse-network/nethermind/OE_Migration.md

 Once Nethermind is up and running, perform checks to ensure everything is working as expected.

-1. **Check keystore folder** The keystore structure is different brtween OE cleint and Nethermind client, the quickstart.sh script will handle the keystore migration from the old structure to the new one supported by Nethermind.
+1. **Check keystore folder** The keystore structure is different brtween OE client and Nethermind client.
+The quickstart.sh script will handle the keystore migration from the old structure to the new one supported by Nethermind.

    - Under keystore folder the UTC file should follow this structure:
      - `UTC--{yyyy-MM-dd}T{HH-mm-ss.ffffff}000Z--{address}`